 This has to be done before the date on which the taxpayer files suit.

 The administrative claim has to be in writing, sent to the correct IRS office, and include the following:

 - The name, current address, current home and work telephone numbers and any convenient times to be contacted, and taxpayer identification number of the taxpayer making the claim;

 - The grounds, in reasonable detail, for the claim (include copies of any available substantiating documentation or correspondence with the IRS);

 - A description of the injuries incurred by the taxpayer filing the claim (include copies of any available substantiating documentation or evidence);

 - The dollar amount of the claim, including any damages that have not yet been incurred but which are reasonably foreseeable (include copies of any available substantiating documentation or evidence); and

 - The signature of the taxpayer or duly authorized representative.
 For purposes of this paragraph, a duly authorized representative is any attorney, certified public accountant, enrolled actuary, or any other person permitted to represent the taxpayer before the IRS who is not disbarred or suspended from practice before the Internal Revenue Service and who has a written power of attorney executed by the taxpayer.

 Time for Bringing Suit Against the IRS

-Just like the time limits on bringing a civil suit against any other private party, taxpayers have a limit period of time to bring suit under Section 7433.
-This time period is two years from the date the illegal collections activity.
+Just like the time limits on bringing a civil suit against any other private party, taxpayers have a limited period of time to bring suit under Section 7433.
+This time period is two years from the date of the illegal collection activity.
 This is a relatively short period when compared to the time limit to bring suit against private parties outside of Section 7433.